CleanstoneMC/Cleanstone/README.md

 ## Livedemo
 Connect to "demo.cleanstone.rocks" with Minecraft 1.12.2.
-The Server restarts every 10 minutes
+The Server restarts every 10 minutes with the latest changes.